-

 - E. S. Fedorov

-Recently I noted the likelihood of the identity of two substances obtained by Anschutz and described one as Benzoylderivat des Amylphenols and the other as Benzoylparatertiaramylphenol.
-After the publication of this note, I received a kind letter from Prof. Grote, who inquired about this in writing from Prof. Anschutz and received an answer about the actual identity these two substances, despite the enormous differences in the crystallographic constants assigned to their crystals by Messrs.
+Recently I noted the likelihood of the identity of two substances obtained by Anschütz and described, respectively, one as Benzoylderivat des Amylphenols and the other as Benzoylparatertiaramylphenol.
+After the publication of that note, I received a kind letter from Prof. Groth, who had inquired about this matter in writing from Prof. Anschutz and had received an answer confirming the actual identity of these two substances, despite the enormous differences in the crystallographic constants attributed to their crystals by Messrs.
 Hartmann and Schwantke.
-Now I have found in my old notes an indication of the same ratio of two substances, which are given very different chemical formulas, but which in crystallographic terms turn out to be very close.
+Now, I have found in my old notes an indication of the same ratio between two substances, which have been assigned very different chemical formulas, but which in crystallographic terms turn out to be very close.

 -